 If you know of a burn support group that meets regularly that you think should be included here, please email the information along with contact details to firstname.lastname@example.org

 Meetings take place 4 times a year.
 The group is for adults who have experienced burns at any age.
 Meetings can be group discussions, listening to a speaker or a social event.
-For 2022, meetings will alternate between Zoom and in-person meetings (venue yet to be found).
-The next meeting will be:
+For 2023, meetings will alternate between online and in-person meetings (venue yet to be found).

 Support Group at Queen Victoria Hospital, East Grinstead – The group meets three times a year.
 Meetings are usually activity based.
 Open to any burn survivor (16yrs and over), parent or relative of a burn survivor.